-The Company granted Novartis an option in 1990 to acquire exclusive licenses to a class of inhibitors arising from research performed by the Company by February 1991.
+The Company granted Novartis Pharmaceuticals Corporation, formerly Ciba-Geigy Corporation ("Novartis"), an option in 1990 to acquire exclusive licenses to a class of inhibitors arising from research performed by the Company by February 1991.
 The option was exercised and a \$500,000 fee was paid to the Company in 1993.
 Milestone payments are due upon approval of a new drug application.
 The Company will also receive a royalty based upon a percentage of sales of any resultant products.
 Up to \$300,000 of the initial fee received is refundable if sales of any resultant products are below specified levels.

 On November 7, 1991, the Company entered into a joint research and license agreement with The University of Alabama at Birmingham ("UAB").
-UAB will perform specific research on factor D for the Company for a period of approximately three years in return for research and license fees.
-The agreement

-NOTE 8--COLLABORATIVE AND OTHER RESEARCH AND DEVELOPMENT CONTRACTS (CONTINUED) was replaced by a new agreement on July 18, 1995 granting the Company a worldwide license in exchange for funding UAB research in the amount of \$188,000 annually and sharing in any royalties or sublicense fees arising from the joint research.
-In 1995 and 1994, the Company expensed \$68,638 and \$85,456, respectively, under the original agreement and expensed \$188,000 and \$47,000 in 1996 and 1995, respectively, under the new agreement.
+UAB will perform specific research on Factor D for the Company for a period of approximately three years in return for research and license fees.
+The agreement was replaced by a new agreement on July 18, 1995 granting the Company a worldwide license in exchange for funding UAB research in the amount of up to \$288,000 annually and sharing in any royalties or sublicense fees arising from the joint research.
+In 1995, the Company expensed \$68,638 under the original agreement and expensed \$263,000 and \$188,000 in 1997 and 1996, respectively, under the new agreement.
 On November 17, 1994, the Company entered into another agreement for a joint research and license agreement on influenza neuraminidase granting the Company a worldwide license.
 Under this agreement, the Company funds UAB research in the amount of up to \$300,000 annually and UAB shares in any royalties or sublicense fees arising from the joint research.
-Under the agreement, \$225,000 and \$300,000 was expensed in 1996 and 1995, respectively, and no amounts were expensed in 1994.
-The Company is required to expend \$6,000,000, of which approximately \$2.6 million was expended through December 31, 1996, on the project over a period to coincide with funding by the Company to UAB in order to maintain the Company's exclusive worldwide license.
+Under the agreement, \$175,000, \$225,000 and \$300,000 were expensed in 1997, 1996 and 1995, respectively.
+The Company is required to expend \$6 million, of which approximately \$5.2 million was expended through December 31, 1997, on the project over a period to coincide with funding by the Company to UAB in order to maintain the Company's exclusive worldwide license.

-In May 1996, the Company entered into an exclusive license agreement with Torii to develop, manufacture and commercialize BCX-34 and certain other PNP inhibitor compounds in Japan for the treatment of rheumatoid arthritis, T-cell cancers and atopic dermatitis.
+In May 1996, the Company entered into an exclusive license agreement with Torii Pharmaceutical Co., Ltd. ("Torii") to develop, manufacture and commercialize BCX-34 and certain other PNP inhibitor compounds in Japan for the treatment of rheumatoid arthritis, T-cell cancers and atopic dermatitis.
 Upon entering into the agreement, Torii paid the Company \$1.5 million in license fees and made a \$1.5 million equity investment in the Company, purchasing 76,608 shares of common stock at a purchase price of \$19.58 per share.
-The agreement further provides for potential milestone payments of up to \$19.0 million and royalties on future sales of licensed products in Japan.
+The first milestone payment of \$1 million was received in 1997.
+The agreement further provides for additional potential milestone payments of up to \$18 million and royalties on future sales of licensed products in Japan.
 Torii is responsible for all development, regulatory and commercialization expenses in Japan.
 The agreement is subject to termination by Torii at any time and by the Company in certain circumstances.
 Pursuant to the agreement, Torii may negotiate a license with the Company to develop BCX-34 and certain other PNP inhibitor compounds for additional indications.